 Our family has visited Disney World countless times, and with an annual pass for over 10 years, we have made it a point to stay at every Disney property at least once.
 Deciding which resort to call your home base throughout your Disney vacation is no small task.
-My hope is to make your decision a little easier by narrowing down the pros and cons of why you should stay at a Disney Moderate Resort.
+My hope is to make your decision a little easier by narrowing down the pros and cons of the Disney Moderate Resorts.
+That way you can determine if a Disney Moderate Resort stay is right for you and your family.
 Let me start off with the basics… the Disney Moderate Resorts are the perfect balance between the budget and luxurious.
 If you are looking to do Disney on a budget, and save on hotel costs, then the Disney Value Resorts could be for you.
 With the Disney Deluxe hotels, guests receive larger rooms, luxurious decor, more amenities, transportation, and dining options.
 The five Disney Moderate Resorts are the perfect middle ground.

 Disney Moderate Resorts Features